(Click on + for prices and bookings)

 Day 1.
 Arrival, transfer to Dullstroom

-Your international flight arrives in the mile-high city of Johannesburg, and we immediately embark on our 2.5-hour drive eastwards to the escarpment, where we’ll spend some time at one of South Africa’s premier grassland endemic birding sites, Dullstroom.
+Your international flight arrives in the mile-high city of Johannesburg, and we immediately embark on our 2.5-hour drive eastward to the escarpment, where we’ll spend some time at one of South Africa’s premier grassland endemic birding sites, Dullstroom.
 Here, we may find Gurney’s Sugarbird, Malachite Sunbird, Cape Eagle-Owl, Secretarybird, Yellow-breasted Pipit, and a host of others.
 We sometimes also visit a nearby farm for African Grass Owl, time permitting…

 Overnight: Linger Longer Country Retreat, near Dullstroom